 The Ask Me 3™ is a program designed to promote communication between health care providers and patients in order to improve health outcomes.
 The program encourages patients to ask and understand the answers to three questions:

 A patient safety fact sheet tells what you can do to ensure safer health care, “Five Steps to Safer Health Care” is available from the

 Premera offers personal health support to you or your family members who have the following chronic health conditions:

 This service is voluntary and is offered at no extra cost to you as part of your health plan.
 We identify members who may be eligible for this program through review of claims and by referrals from doctors and healthcare providers.
 If you have one of these conditions, you may be automatically enrolled in this service.

-Once enrolled, you'll receive quarterly newsletters with information on how to improve your health.
+Once enrolled, you'll receive twice a year newsletters with information on how to improve your health.
 You may also be eligible for a dedicated Personal Health Support Coach.
 Our health coaches are nurses, dieticians, social workers and counselors who can help you identify the barriers to good health and help you better understand your condition.

-If you wish to discontinue this service, or you would like more information about it, you can call one of these numbers.
+If you wish to discontinue this service, or you would like more information about it, contact us at:

 More information on Diabetes: